dtsd/zepp_hands7/README.md

 ![Preview](preview.png)

-A round watchface for Zepp OS, based on the original **Horizon** watchface from [novvember/amazfit-watchfaces](https://github.com/novvember/amazfit-watchfaces).
+A round watchface for Zepp OS with focus on readability and performance!
+Adapted for Zepp OS smartwatches and designed to match the **Amazfit Cheetah Round** aesthetic.
-This version is adapted for Zepp OS smartwatches and designed to match the **Amazfit Cheetah Round** aesthetic.
+Based on the original **Horizon** watchface from [novvember/amazfit-watchfaces](https://github.com/novvember/amazfit-watchfaces).

 ## Features